PAVANSAI-A/Retail-Sales-Analysis-MYSQL/README.md

 ## 📌 Purpose

-This project highlights practical SQL analysis skills applied to a real-world retail dataset, demonstrating the ability to clean data,
+This project highlights practical SQL analysis skills applied to a real-world retail dataset.